dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v2/knora-iris.rst

 The API version identifier indicates not only the version of the API, but also an API 'schema'.
 The Knora API v2 is available in two schemas:

-- A default schema, which is suitable both for reading and for editing data.
-The default schema represents values primarily as complex objects.
+- A complex schema, which is suitable both for reading and for editing data.
+The complex schema represents values primarily as complex objects.
 Its version identifier is ``v2``.

 - A simple schema, which is suitable for reading data but not for editing it.
 The simple schema